Byzantine Empire under the Angelos dynasty: Fourth Crusade

 The crusade went badly from the start – Theobald died in 1201 and the army that arrived at Venice in the summer of 1202 was one third the size that had been anticipated (4,500 knights, 9,000 squires, 20,000 men-at-arms expected).
 Consequently, there was not enough money to pay the Venetians, whose fleet was hired by the crusaders to take them to Egypt.
 Venetian policy under the aging and blind but still ambitious Doge Enrico Dandolo was potentially at variance with that of the Pope and the crusaders because Venice was closely related commercially with Egypt.).
 At the time, Venetian envoys were discussing trade terms with the Egyptians – but in the end, it was decided that such discussions would have allowed them to deceive the Egyptians.

 After stripping themselves of all potential wealth, the Crusaders remained 34,000 silver marks short of the 84,000 demanded by the Venetians.
 Realizing that no more money would come forth, Doge Dandolo gave the Crusaders a chance to pay off their debt by doing some fighting for Venice.
 The crusaders accepted the suggestion that in lieu of payment they assist the Venetians in the capture of the Christian port of Zara in Dalmatia.
 This former vassal city of Venice had rebelled and placed itself under the protection of the Kingdom of Hungary in 1186.

-The Crusaders then set sail on 8 November 1202 with 480 ships, consisting of 50 large transports, 100 horse transport galleys, sixty war galleys and numerous other smaller ships.
+The Crusaders then set sail on 8 November 1202 with 480 ships, consisting of 50 large transports, 100 horse transport galleys, sixty war galleys and a number of other smaller ships.
 Zara fell on 15 November 1202 after a brief siege, though some sources suggest a later date of 24 November 1202.
 Innocent, who was informed of the plan, but his veto was disregarded, was reluctant to jeopardize the Crusade, and gave conditional absolution to the crusaders after having excommunicated them—not, however, to the Venetians.